piclas-framework/piclas/docs/documentation/userguide/tutorials/dsmc-cone-2D/dsmc-cone-2D.md

     Mesh.MshFileVersion = 4.1;
     Save "70degCone_2D.msh";

+The mesh can be created by simplying executing Gmsh from the terminal:

+    gmsh 70degCone_2DSurf.geo

-The mesh file in the file format `.h5` used by **piclas** has to be converted using HOPR by supplying an input file `hopr.ini` using the corresponding mode:
+The resulting mesh shall consist of quad elements and not triangles.
+Finally, it has to be converted to the file format used by **piclas** using HOPR by supplying an input file `hopr.ini` using the corresponding mode:

     Mode = 5